-- Complete Application: An application shall be considered complete upon submission of the required fee and all information required by these regulations, or by a vote of the Project Review Board to waive the submission of required information.
-The Town Planner shall issue a written statement to the applicant upon the determination that an application is complete. - Comprehensive Plan: The Town of Freeport Comprehensive Plan as adopted by the Town Council as amended. - Conceptual Sketch Plan: A plan showing the major features of the site and the preliminary, generalized layout of proposed required open space, roads, lots, locations of suitable septic sites if applicable, and other improvements.
+Complete Application: An application shall be considered complete upon submission of the required fee and all information required by these regulations, or by a vote of the Project Review Board to waive the submission of required information.
+The Town Planner shall issue a written statement to the applicant upon the determination that an application is complete.

+Comprehensive Plan: The Town of Freeport Comprehensive Plan as adopted by the Town Council as amended.

+Conceptual Sketch Plan: A plan showing the major features of the site and the preliminary, generalized layout of proposed required open space, roads, lots, locations of suitable septic sites if applicable, and other improvements.
 This plan shall be prepared by a landscape architect or a professional engineer with expertise in civil/site engineering.
-Engineering details of any proposed improvements are not required and will not be accepted for review or consideration at this stage. - Conservation Area Primary (Unbuildable land): The most severely constrained land with regard to development and environmentally sensitive land as defined in net residential acreage as unbuildable land.
-See Section 104 of the Zoning Ordinance. - Conservation Area Secondary: Land within seventy five (75) feet of rivers or streams as defined by the Department of Environmental Protection and other natural resource areas of local importance included in the Freeport Open Space Plan dated July 20, 1999 and as amended from time to time, but not those areas considered to be primary conservation areas.
-In village open space subdivisions, the secondary conservation areas are those areas shown on the Freeport Village Open Space Map 1 and Freeport Village Open Space Map 2, dated August 2, 2005, and attached as addendum 2 of this Ordinance.
-Freeport Village Open Space Map 1 shows the location of gullies, streams, and wetlands of significance and a 200' buffer along Interstate 295.
-Freeport Village Open Space Map 2 identifies civic destinations and employment centers to determine if land within a proposed subdivision could provide a connection or link between destinations or to a trail that has a history of use by the public.
-See Section 104 of the Zoning Ordinance. - Conservation Easement: A nonpossessory interest in real property imposing limitations or affirmative obligations on a piece of land as defined by Title 33 M.R.S.A. §476 as amended from time to time. - Conservation Land: The portion of required open space to be set aside as part of an open space subdivision, expanded open space subdivision, village open space subdivision or commercial open space subdivision.
+Engineering details of any proposed improvements are not required and will not be accepted for review or consideration at this stage.

+Conservation Area - Primary (Unbuildable land): See Section 104 of the Zoning Ordinance.

+Conservation Area - Secondary: See Section 104 of the Zoning Ordinance.

+Conservation Easement: A nonpossessory interest in real property imposing limitations or affirmative obligations on a piece of land as defined by Title 33 M.R.S.A. §476 as amended from time to time.

+Conservation Land: The portion of required open space to be set aside as part of an open space subdivision, expanded open space subdivision, village open space subdivision or commercial open space subdivision.
 For open space subdivisions, fifty percent (50%) of the net residential acreage shall be conservation land.
 For expanded open space subdivisions, sixty- five percent (65%) of the net residential acreage shall be conservation land.
 For village open space subdivisions, thirty percent (30%) of the net residential acreage shall be conservation land.
 For commercial open space subdivisions, twenty percent (20%) of net residential acreage shall be conservation land. {Amended, effective 09/03/19}

-- Dead-end road A road with a single common ingress and egress that connects with another major or minor road.
-For the purposes of measuring the length of a dead-end road, it is the longest continuous route of travel. - a.
+Dead-end road - A road with a single common ingress and egress that connects with another major or minor road.
+For the purposes of measuring the length of a dead-end road, it is the longest continuous route of travel.

+- a.
 Required turnarounds such as cul-de-sacs and hammerheads are not included in the length if there are no driveway or road connections; - b.
 If a dead-end road has a "Y", "T" or other configuration, the length is measured by adding all of the different segments of road for the longest continuous length of road; - c.
-If a road in a development has more than one entrance, with a dead-end road coming off of that road, the length of the dead-end road is from the point where the dead-end connects to the road with more than one entrance.
-[Amended 06/06/17]
+If a road in a development has more than one entrance, with a dead-end road coming off of that road, the length of the dead-end road is from the point where the dead-end connects to the road with more than one entrance. {Amended 06/06/17}